MiVaVo/CourseraCppSpecialization/README.md

 # Coursera C++ Specialization
-Here I add final projects, that I have conducted for coursera specialization.
+In this repo I add final projects, that I have conducted for coursera specialization.